 If you’ve found yourself wondering, “What is actuarial science?” you’re not alone.

 In this article, we’ll explore actuarial science and its related skillset.
 We’ll also take a closer look at an actuary’s responsibilities, salary and employment outlook to help you determine if this career path is right for you.

 Understanding Actuarial Science

 So, what does an actuary do?
-The discipline of actuarial science involves studying and quantifying risks, specifically in the realms of finance and insurance.
+The discipline of actuarial science major involves studying and quantifying risks, specifically in the realms of finance and insurance.
 While it may look like fortune-telling to the untrained eye, there’s no crystal ball involved.
 By using math, statistics and probability, actuaries work to understand and mitigate the potential financial implications of a future incident.

 A degree in actuarial science can land you a job with an insurance company, at a bank, in the investment industry, or at any large organization, among numerous other options.

 In terms of what actuaries do, a typical day at work might include any of the following tasks:

 - Analyzing Data – An actuary’s role is to anticipate future losses and prepare accordingly, so a lot of time is spent looking at current and historical data.

 - Predicting Trends – Based on the information they’ve analyzed, an actuary tries to forecast the likelihood of certain events so the company can make better business decisions.
 For example, an actuary working at a life insurance company might be concerned that fatal bicycle accidents are (hypothetically) on the rise.
 If they see an upward trend over the years, they might suggest raising insurance rates for cyclists.

 - Minimizing Client Financial Risk – Actuaries study liabilities and crunch the numbers, then offer recommendations to reduce financial losses.